Skip to main content

 If you choose at some point to migrate to Cloud from DC/Server, to maintain diagram links and embedded diagrams we recommend using the PageID export/import method, now that Atlassian supports 'mass permission change'.

-You may find the new draw.io migration tool more convenient to use in your old DC instance, but it may have issues if you rename pages during the migration process.
+If directed to by draw.io support, you may use the new draw.io migration tool in your old DC instance, but it may have issues if you rename pages during the migration process.

 Start the Confluence DC/Server to Cloud migration preparation for draw.io diagrams in the administration area via draw.io add-on /> Configuration > Cloud Migration